sandra-calvo/mimmitkoodaa-lab2/README.md

 ## Introduction
 In this guide, we will create a web application that uses our custom Watson Visual Recognition classifier.

-Check Lab 1 to created your custom classifier. (https://github.com/sandra-calvo/mimmitkoodaa-lab1)
+*Check Lab 1 to create your custom classifier and visual recognition service. (https://github.com/sandra-calvo/mimmitkoodaa-lab1)*

 #### Prerequisites
-- Register on IBM Cloud at https://bluemix.net
+- Register for free on IBM Cloud at https://bluemix.net

 ## Step 1.
-Create Your Node-RED Application
+Create Your Node-RED Application on IBM Cloud

 #### About Node-RED
 Node-RED is a visual tool for wiring the internet of things - connecting hardware devices, APIs and online services in a new and interesting way.
 Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide range nodes in the palette.
 Flows can be then deployed to the runtime in a single-click.